Rodney Roloff, Senior Mortgage Broker specializing in HOME EQUITY INVESTMENT loans for California Written by Rodney Roloff

 • 2-4 unit residential properties

-Ineligible: multifamily (5+ units), manufactured homes, mobile homes, vacant land, properties on 5 or more acres.
+Ineligible: multifamily (5+ units), manufactured homes, mobile homes, vacant land, properties on 5 or more acres, commercial properties.

 Bankruptcy and Foreclosure Guidelines